lamalab-org/MatText/docs/representations.md

 # MatText Representations

-## Creating text representations for crystal structures
+## Creating Text Representations for Crystal Structures

 Converting structures into text representations can be done using our [`TextRep`](api.md#mattext.representations.TextRep) class